martins87/bitcoin-utxo-server/README.md

 # Bitcoin unspent transactions outputs server

-## Solution 1
+## Solution

-Using node and axios.
+We can use node and axios as a simple solution to this challenge

 Check https://www.npmjs.com/package/axios